Bodmin and Wadebridge Railway: Takeover

 In the period from 1835, business interests in the Falmouth area were concerned to regenerate that town's waning importance, and railway connection to London was in their thoughts.
 Several proposals came forward and failed, but a scheme called the Cornwall & Devon Central Railway gained support for a standard gauge line following an inland route, forming an alliance with other lines to get access to London over the London and South Western Railway.
-The Cornwall and Devon Central company had yet to get parliamentary approval for construction, but it purchased the Bodmin & Wadebridge line for £35,000.
+The Cornwall and Devon Central company had yet to get an act of Parliament giving legal powers for construction, but it purchased the Bodmin and Wadebridge line for £35,000.

 In fact the C&DC lost out in its bid for approval for its line, and the London & South Western company itself purchased the Bodmin and Wadebridge line for the same £35,000 from the C&DC company in 1847.
 The LSWR now owned a heavily loss-making little line more than a hundred miles from its own network.
-The purchase did not have parliamentary authority, and the purchase is often described as illegal.
+The purchase did not have authority in any act of Parliament, and the purchase is often described as illegal.
 In fact the activities of companies incorporated by act of Parliament were limited by the terms of the act, and the LSWR did not have the power to acquire another railway company; their action in doing so would better be described as ultra vires.

 Notwithstanding the remoteness of the new owner, the LSWR brought financial resources to bear and the local line continued its operations with a little more certainty than previously, while still making considerable losses.
 However the Bodmin and Wadebridge continued to play a role in the battle between the LSWR and its allies, and the GWR and its satellites.

-Several nominally independent companies sought support and parliamentary powers for lines connecting with the Bodmin and Wadebridge; among these was the Launceston, Bodmin and Wadebridge Railway, which obtained its powers in 1864 but never succeeded in using them.
+Several nominally independent companies sought support and statutory powers for lines connecting with the Bodmin and Wadebridge; among these was the Launceston, Bodmin and Wadebridge Railway, which obtained powers in the Launceston, Bodmin, and Wadebridge Junction Railway Act 1864 (27 & 28 Vict. c. cclxxxix) but never succeeded in using them.